Married early, now a budding business entrepreneur

 Uma working in her poultry farm

-Uma working in her poultry farm.
+Uma working on her poultry farm. ©Plan International

 Uma’s world started to fall apart after she got married at the age of 17.
 Although it was a love match and both Uma and her boyfriend mutually decided to elope to get married, neither of them fully understood the consequences they would face by marrying so young.